Continuing our ‘Content Personalization topic’, I want to move from segmenting audiences to the technological side of the process.

 More detailed data is gathered on constant readers and loyal visitors and are offered suitable and relevant materials only.

 At first glance, this reminds us of AI, when a machine decides how to manage a task based on statistical data.
 In fact, this concept is part of the AI phenomenon and makes it possible to develop machine intelligence and improve the decision-making process.

 According to NVidia, "Machine Learning at its most basic is the practice of using algorithms to parse data, learn from it, and then make a determination or prediction about something in the world".

-In a nutshell, a machine analyzes and recommends information without human participation. this work can be done manually but takes a plenty of time and effort.
-Thanks to huge computing power, modern machines perform data mining and predictive modeling more effectively than people do.
+In a nutshell, a machine analyzes and recommends information without human participation.
+This work can be done manually but takes a plenty of time and effort.
+Thanks to huge computing power, modern machines perform data mining, data analytics and predictive modeling more effectively than people do.